-All Cap Value fund seekers should not consider taking a look at Oakmark Investor (OAKMX) at this time.
-OAKMX possesses a Zacks Mutual Fund Rank of 4 (Sell), which is based on nine forecasting factors like size, cost, and past performance.
+Having trouble finding an All Cap Value fund?
+Oakmark Investor (OAKMX) is a potential starting point.
+OAKMX possesses a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.

 Zacks categorizes OAKMX as All Cap Value, which is a segment packed with options.
 All Cap Value mutual funds, as the name suggests, invest across the cap spectrum in small-cap, mid-cap, and large-cap companies.
 However, in practice, these funds generally end up focusing on larger companies thanks to their percentage of assets.
 Regardless, these funds look for value positions, targeting firms whose share prices do not reflect their full worth, as well as low P/E Ratios and high dividend yields.

 History of Fund/Manager

 OAKMX finds itself in the Oakmark family, based out of Kansas City, MO.
 Oakmark Investor debuted in August of 1991.
 Since then, OAKMX has accumulated assets of about $8.66 billion, according to the most recently available information.
 The fund is currently managed by a team of investment professionals.

 Obviously, what investors are looking for in these funds is strong performance relative to their peers.
 This fund in particular has delivered a 5-year annualized total return of 16.84%, and is in the top third among its category peers.
 If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 15.67%, which places it in the top third during this time-frame.